Summer 2026 Faculty

 Rebecca Gayle Howell

-Rebecca Gayle Howell is a literary writer, translator, and editor.
-Her books include two novels in verse, American Purgatory and Render / An Apocalypse, both of which were named Bestsellers of the Decade by Small Press Distribution.
-She has also worked as a translator for Patagonia poet Claudia Prado’s novel-in-verse El Interior de la Ballena, and as a translator for Amal al-Jubouri’s memoir-in-verse Hagar Before the Occupation / Hagar After the Occupation.
-She also co-edited What Things Cost: An Anthology for the People with Ashley M. Jones and Emily Jalloul.
-Howell’s work has received critical acclaim from sources such as the Los Angeles Times, Poetry London, The Millions, Poets and Writers, and the Kenyon Review, among many others.
+Rebecca Gayle Howell is a writer, literary translator, librettist, and editor.
+Her books include two novels in verse—Render / An Apocalypse and American Purgatory—both of which were named Bestsellers of the Decade by Small Press Distribution.
+She translated Patagonia poet Claudia Prado’s El Interior de la Ballena and Amal al-Jubouri’s Hagar Before the Occupation / Hagar After the Occupation.
+Howell’s work has received critical acclaim from such outlets as the Los Angeles Times, Poetry London, Publisher’s Weekly, and the Kenyon Review, as well as Best Book of the Year honors from The Best Translated Book Awards, The Sexton Prize, The Nautilus Awards, Poets & Writers, the Millions, Book Riot, Southern Review of Books, Ms. Magazine, and others.

 Adam O'Fallon Price